 We standout because we have been there.
 All AWD members are professional business women and men who have coached, played, is playing or have children who are professionals/student-athletes.
 We are here to influence education upon the student-athletes which will prepare them for their future endeavors.

-Members includes, James Stafford III Attorney at Scheef and Stone and U.S. Army, Dr. Galen Duncan; Senior Director of Player Development for the Detroit Lions, NBA consultant and Christine Baker; Author and Middletown, Connecticut Sports Hall Of Fame inductee 2011.
+Members include, Anton V. Vincent; President at General Mills and Chief Advisor for AWD.
+Dr. Galen Duncan; Senior Director of Player Development for the Detroit Lions, NBA consultant and Christine Baker; Author and Middletown, Connecticut Sports Hall Of Fame inductee 2011.

 "Success is not final, failure is not fatal, it is the courage to continue that counts"